zoisite-rb/zoisite-rb/guides/source/plugins.md

 end
 ```

-Applications using your plugin will now have access to `rails api_boost:stats`.
+Applications using your plugin will now have access to `zoisite api_boost:stats`.

 ### Testing the Railtie